You must have seen black & white square-shaped barcodes on products, hoardings, and newspapers. These are QR Codes.

 Riding on the popularity of QR Codes, Denso Wave has now developed advanced versions.
 There are Micro QR Code, iQR Code, SQRC, and Frame QR.

-While these are superior in technology, they are not public domain like QR Codes.
+While these are superior in technology, they are not a public domain like QR Codes.

 Some marketers claim that Augmented Reality and NFC are the future of offline-to-online marketing.
 But I beg to differ.

 No doubt these technologies are superior to the QR Code.
 But they are neither affordable nor universal.
-For example, majority smartphones still do not have NFC readers.
-For every AR campaign, users will need to download a new app.
+For example, NFC only works over short distances around 10 cm.
+Also, for the AR campaign, users need to download a new app.